 For instructions on how to set up your DocuSign account, see: How can I begin to use DocuSign?

 MIT users should access DocuSign at http://docusign.mit.edu.
 You must be on campus using ethernet or MIT Secure.
 Or use VPN if off campus.

 DocuSign is Touchstone-enabled.
 Once you have set up your account, you will be able to log in using an MIT personal certificate or kerberos username and password.

-DocuSign can be used from an iPad, iPhone, Android, Windows 8 and Windows phone if you have the DocuSign app installed.
+DocuSign can be used from an iPad, iPhone, Android, Windows 8 and Windows phone.

 To understand and watch how DocuSign works, please see How DocuSign Works.

 Offers many improved features that enables faster sending and task completion.
 For more information or how to do a specific DocuSign task, please visit the New DocuSign Experience Portal.

 Improvements such as:

 - Drag-and-drop file upload

 - A diagram for better visualization of signing order (when there is more than one recipient)